APY Leaderboard (Updated Weekly)

 1) What this page is—and how to use it

 The APY leaderboard is a living reference.
-It is not a trading signal and not a recommendation.
+It is not a market update and not a recommendation.
 Our goal is to help you compare apples to apples by normalizing a small set of essential fields: platform/pool name, chain, asset, APY (percent), compounding behavior, lockup (days), total value locked (TVL), risk notes, source URL, and the date we last checked the number.
 When you are writing or researching, you can link to this page as a canonical pointer to a current snapshot.
 When you are investing, you can triage opportunities quickly and then click through to the official source for final confirmation.

 Most crypto yield opportunities fall into one of three buckets: staking (single-asset, protocol-driven rewards), lending (depositing to a lending market that pays interest from borrowers), and LP fees/liquidity mining (providing pairs to AMMs and earning fees or incentives).
 The APY field alone does not tell the whole story; lockups, liquidity, volatility, fee drag, and protocol risk often dominate the outcome.
 The sections below explain how to read the table properly, interpret compounding claims, weigh lockups against convenience, and prioritize safety without losing sight of returns.